-On October 2 Works-in-Progress will be collaborating with Building roots to turn Moss Park Market into a back-to-school kids' clothing swap "store".
+On September 24 Works-in-Progress will be collaborating with Building Roots to turn Moss Park Market into a back-to-school kids' clothing swap "store".

-As you can see from the photos above, we have organized a number of swaps in Toronto but kids grow fast over the summer in neighbourhoods all over, so we have teamed up with Building Roots to run our 2021 inaugural back-to-school swap.
-This swap will be part of a series of 3 swaps held in three neighbourhoods- leftover clothes from one swap will move to the next.
+As you can see from the photos above, we have organized a number of swaps in Toronto but kids grow fast over the summer in neighbourhoods all over, so we have teamed up with Building Roots to run our 2022 back-to-school swaps.
+This swap will be part of 2 swaps in partnership with two neighbourhoods (davisville in midtoen Toronto, and Moss Park in downtown Toronto)- leftover clothes from one swap will move to the next.

 If you live in the Moss Park area and/or are interested in hosting, volunteering or donating gently used (and clean!) children's clothing, please reach out to us at firstname.lastname@example.orgWe can also help you run your own swap in your neighbourhood.

 Please come out on Saturday September 24!
 The swaps hours are 12am-3pm (during the weekly Farmer's market).

 We have added a list of FAQ (Frequently Asked Questions) below.
 The first question is a basic one: